PraneethKarnena/pynarp/README.md

 # Pynarp

-A simple installer to configure Python, PostgreSQL, Nginx and Nginx Unit on Ubuntu/Debian.
+Pynarp is a simple terminal application to configure Python, PostgreSQL, Nginx and Nginx Unit on Debian-based systems.